ahmadrezaM97/notes/notes/Fleeting Notes/Speaking.md

 __Opinion, Compare and evaluate__
 ex:
 1. which jobs are popular in your country?
-2. which food is popular in  your contry?
+2. which food is popular in  your country?

 1. Give an opinion?